kyhau/aws-notes/gsuite.md

 1. Users must still sign in to their Google accounts using their primary domain address.

+### Domain verification options

+1. Add a ATXT record or CNAME record to your domain's DNS settings at your domain host's website.
+(RECOMMENDED) (May take up to one hour after adding the record to reflect the change).

+1. Upload an HTML file to your domain's web server if you don't have access yo uout domain's DNS settings.

+1. Add a <meta> tag to your home page by editing a file on your domain's web server.

 ## Drive

 1. Drive stores at most 4,000 items or 5GB of data offline.